taophilosophy/git-gc-bfg-action/README.md

        file-size: 2M # file-size to clean in BFG Repo-Cleaner. not required, default in 2M see available options in https://rtyley.github.io/bfg-repo-cleaner/
 ```

 So, The The minimum usable configuration is as follows.
-He will automatically clean up any target file smaller than 2M and auto Git gc.
+The bfg-repo-cleaner will automatically clean up any target file smaller than 2M and auto Git gc.

 ```
 name: 🔗 git-gc-bfg-action